theam/guides/quality-assurance/README.md

 UI Automation tests verify that user flows in the application is as expected and that new components added to our applications do not introduce regressions or otherwise break previous flows.

 ## What we do
-To start integrating UI Automation as part of the process of feature delivery.
+We start integrating UI Automation as part of the process of feature delivery.
 One of the benefits is that UI Automation code can be developed in parallel with feature work as acceptance tests while developers are creating the new application functionality.

 The use of libraries such as Barista for Android Espresso tests and the Robot pattern help reducing boilerplate code and encouraging reusability of components.
 Moreover, React web applications can benefit from frameworks like React Testing Library, which is able to render and test React components of the application while ensuring good testing practices.